- Become a Volunteer

 Become a Volunteer

-Applications are accepted throughout the year and one Fire Academy traditionally starts in June every year.
+Applications are accepted throughout the year and one Fire Academy traditionally starts in the spring each year.

 There is no cost to apply and no cost for Fire Academy classes.